Compressor: Diaphragm compressors

 A diaphragm compressor (also known as a membrane compressor) is a variant of the conventional reciprocating compressor.
 The compression of gas occurs by the movement of a flexible membrane, instead of an intake element.
-The back and forth movement of the membrane is driven by a rod and a crankshaft mechanism.
+The back-and-forth movement of the membrane is driven by a rod and a crankshaft mechanism.
 Only the membrane and the compressor box come in contact with the gas being compressed.

 The degree of flexing and the material constituting the diaphragm affects the maintenance life of the equipment.
-Generally stiff metal diaphragms may only displace a few cubic centimeters of volume because the metal can not endure large degrees of flexing without cracking, but the stiffness of a metal diaphragm allows it to pump at high pressures.
+Generally stiff metal diaphragms may only displace a few cubic centimeters of volume because the metal cannot endure large degrees of flexing without cracking, but the stiffness of a metal diaphragm allows it to pump at high pressures.
 Rubber or silicone diaphragms are capable of enduring deep pumping strokes of very high flexion, but their low strength limits their use to low-pressure applications, and they need to be replaced as plastic embrittlement occurs.

 Diaphragm compressors are used for hydrogen and compressed natural gas (CNG) as well as in a number of other applications.

 The photograph on the right depicts a three-stage diaphragm compressor used to compress hydrogen gas to 6000 psi for use in a prototype compressed hydrogen and compressed natural gas (CNG) fueling station built in downtown Phoenix, Arizona by the Arizona Public Service company (an electric utilities company).
 Reciprocating compressors were used to compress the natural gas.
 The reciprocating natural gas compressor was developed by Sertco.

 The prototype alternative fueling station was built in compliance with all of the prevailing safety, environmental and building codes in Phoenix to demonstrate that such fueling stations could be built in urban areas.